What is "Tales of MI7"?

 In the 21st century world of MI7, decency still outshines malice, truth gives falsehood a good run for its money, and tolerance confounds intolerance.
 Click on any of the front covers below to purchase a copy from your preferred online bookstore.

-Tales of MI7 is an open-ended series of full-length novels about a group of spies and their adversaries in 21st century Britain.
-Each volume is broadly independent of the others, although some continuity is, of course, unavoidable.
-The series aims to deal with the possibilities and pitfalls of real developments in recent global and domestic politics.
-From tax avoidance to Brexit, from Putin's Russia to the Taliban and ISIS, from London to Afghanistan to the Siberian mountains, these are espionage novels that prove realism and pessimism don't always go together.
+Tales of MI7 is a series of full-length novels about a group of spies and their adversaries in 21st century Britain.
+It is expected to comprise eighteen novels, and to end in 2020.
+Although each volume is broadly independent of the others, the protagonists remain the same, and there is additional continuity in terms of the real-world backdrop.
+The series deals with the possibilities and pitfalls of developments in contemporary global and domestic politics: from tax avoidance to Brexit to fake news; from Putin's Russia to Assad's Syria to ISIS; from the alt-right to the dark web to artificial intelligence.
+These are espionage novels that prove realism and pessimism don't always go together.

 The spies of MI7 are based partly in Thames House (left, above), and partly in the SIS building at Vauxhall Cross (right, above), both in central London, and in real life the headquarters of MI5 and MI6 respectively.
 In the books, they are led by a late middle-aged black woman called Ruby Parker, head of Red Department, one of five roughly autonomous 'levels' within the MI7 organisation, all named after colours: White, Red, Blue, Grey, Black.